auth0/docs/articles/appliance/instrumentation/access-data.md

 `query-metrics 4 "time > now() - 10m" "time < now()" nginx`

-## Access the InfluxDB Command-Line Interface
+## Access Data Directly from InfluxDB via Command-Line Interface

 ::: panel-warning Warning
 You can delete data and drop measurements and databases using the InfluxDB Command-Line Interface.
 Proceed with caution.
 :::

-You can access the InfluxDB Command-Line Interface (CLI) by running the `influx` command.
+You can access you data directly by querying your InfluxDB instance using its Command-Line Interface (CLI).
+To do this, run the `influx` command from the Appliance.
 The CLI allows you to run custom queries and explore your data.
 To see a full list of acceptable arguments for this command, please refer to the [InfluxDB documentation](https://docs.influxdata.com/influxdb/v1.0/tools/shell/).

 Within InfluxDB, the database containing Appliance-related data is named `auth0`.
-There are two retention policies under `auth0`:
+There are two data retention policies under `auth0`:

 1. `1day`: contains metrics that get downsampled and stored for 1 day
 2. `1week`: contains metrics that get downsampled and stored for 1 week